Rufus412/Sign-me.up/README.md

 ### Compile and Minify for Production

-Update the VITE_BASE_URL variable in .env.production with the full URL that the website will be hosted at.
+Update the VITE_BASE_URL variable in .env.production with the full (including http) URL that the website will be hosted at.

 ```sh
 VITE_BASE_URL=https://path.to.my.root/path/from/root/